kebsOps/dareyio-pbl/Project21.md

 1. Configure network plugins for the containers to communicate
 1. Manage periodical upgrade of the cluster
 1. Configure observability and auditing

+**INSTALL CLIENT TOOLS BEFORE BOOTSTRAPPING THE CLUSTER**

+First, you will need some client tools installed and configurations made on your client workstation:

+##- awscli## – is a unified tool to manage your AWS services
+- kubectl – this command line utility will be your main control tool to manage your K8s cluster.
+- cfssl – an open source toolkit for everything TLS/SSL from Cloudflare
+- cfssljson – a program, which takes the JSON output from the cfssl and writes certificates, keys, CSRs, and bundles to disk.